hmcarrico/Inkstagram/README.md

-## Social Media to share and tattoo photos
+## Social Media to share and save tattoo photos